-It is also unclear how small remote communities can capitalize on the high prices that the final customers are paying for premium seafood products.
+The question of how small remote communities can capitalize on the high prices that the final customers are paying for premium seafood products demands innovative thinking.
 In 2021, fresh Alaskan Pacific halibut fillets routinely sold for USD 24-28 a pound, and often more, in downtown Seattle (e.g. USD 38 at Pike Place Market).
 Pacific halibut dishes at the restaurants typically sell for USD 37-43 for a dish including a 6oz fish portion.
 The IPHC's socioeconomic study detailed the geography of impacts of the Pacific halibut fisheries, providing a coherent picture of the exposure of fisheries-dependent households by location to changes in resource availability, but paying closer attention to quantifying leakage of economic benefits from communities strongly involved in fisheries, highlighted that the local earnings often do not align with how much fishing occurs within the community.
 This suggests the need for research focused on how to operationalize social equity in the context of the globalized market dynamics and the pursuit of stock sustainability.

-In addition, fisheries are at the forefront of exposure to the accelerating impacts of climate change.
-For example, a rapid increase in water temperature off the coast of Alaska in 2014-16, termed the blob, affected fisheries (Cheung and Frölicher 2020) and may have a long-term impact on Pacific halibut distribution.
+In parallel, the accelerating impacts of climate change is placing fisheries at the forefront of environmental challenges.
+The rapid increase in water temperature off the coast of Alaska in 2014-16, termed the blob, exemplifies the changes that disrupt ecosystems and fisheries (Cheung and Frölicher 2020), and may have a long-term impact on Pacific halibut distribution.
 The consequences may include shifts in the distribution of benefits, but possibly go further, affecting the stability of agreements over allocation of a shared resource.
-Research on decision quality under fast-progressing climate-induced changes to stock distribution may be warranted.
+Research on decision quality under fast-progressing climate-induced changes to stock distribution emerges as an avenue for impactful work.